arangodb/docs/3.7/graphs-satellite-graphs-details.md

 have the collection attribute `distributeShardsLike` pointing to the `initial` collection.

-Every SatelliteGraph needs exact one leading collection.
+Every SatelliteGraph needs exactly one leading collection.

 Initial Collection Examples
 --------------